rjcd95/WeatherApp/readme.md

 - Implement "pull to refresh" effect to reload data.
 - Use custom image for weather state.
 - Show current location at bottom of the main view (above tabs bar).
+- Show error message when data could not be loaded

 ## Usage